J-1 Internships & Off-Campus Employment

 Sara Friar must approve AT before the internship or employment start date.

-- Your primary purpose in the United States must be to study and not AT.
+- Your primary purpose in the United States must be to study and not to engage in AT.

 - You must be in good academic standing at the school named on your DS-2019, Edgewood College.

-- The proposed employment must be directly related to your major field of study at Edgewood College.
+- The proposed employment must be directly related to your major field of study listed on your DS-2019.

 - You must maintain health insurance coverage, as required by the U.S. DOS and Edgewood College.